bookofproofs/bookofproofs.github.io/_sources/history/17th-century/rahn.md

 7. Rahn also produced books on logarithms, trigonometry and other mathematical topics.
 8. He worked to improve navigation computations by introducing a new way to calculate the variation of the compass.

 Born 10 March 1622, Zürich, Switzerland.
-Died 25 May1676, Zürich, Switzerland.
+Died 25 May 1676, Zürich, Switzerland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Rahn/)